KayleeDavisGitHub/LaTeX-Templates/README.md

 If you're interested, I've included how these R sections are formatted in a LaTeX output which is ran to give you the .pdf (this is all done under the hood in R from .rnw ("sweave")).
 These files are a great way to present code in an organized way for readers to clearly sepearate code from text.
 These are also great for doing quantiative homework assignments or reports more broadly.

 I've included a example lab assignment I've created labeled "Example.rnw" launch this with RStudio to see how .rnw's works.
+To customize your code output in .rnw see the various templates [here](http://animation.r-forge.r-project.org/knitr/) and how to implement them [here]( https://github.com/yihui/knitr/blob/master/inst/examples/knitr-themes.Rnw).

 ## Math, Tables, and Figures.
 This is a LaTeX example for building various equations, tables, and figures (including theory plots).
 This is, arguably, one of the main contributions of a code-based editor.